 Me exploring ruins in Bali during my solo adventure

-Upon returning from this soul searching, corporate detox trip I realized I wanted to work for myself and then started by own business, Emily Martin Communications & Events.
+Upon returning from this soul searching, corporate detox trip I realized I wanted to work for myself and then started my own business, Emily Martin Communications & Events.
 Although I had almost a month to travel and see the world, most of my friends did not so I decided to plan a solo trip.
-I started in Hong Kong for visiting a friend Kate who was spending time there for her job with Athleta (she sources their fabric all over Asia).
-I spent four days in Hong Kong before we headed to Bali for a three-day weekend before Kate would head back and my solo travel would begin.
+The adventure started in Hong Kong visiting my friend Kate who was spending time there for her job with Athleta (she sources their fabric all over Asia).
+I spent four days in Hong Kong before we headed to Bali for a three-day weekend.
+Kate would then head back and my solo travel would begin.
 I think that starting off with a friend then transitioning on my own was perfect.
 Upon Kate leaving me in Ubud Bali (read more about Ubud here) I was familiar with the country and ready to start my adventure.

 A few things I quickly learned are essential to traveling alone and being ok with it.

 I know that’s a given but I actually enjoy time alone.
 It’s when you can reflect, think, be quiet, read or just be present.
 It also lets you meet new people vs. when you’re with a group traveling you’re less likely to spark up a conversation with a stranger or even the server helping you.